FOXHOUND27/data-engineering-bootcamp-sql-python/journal/Day_2.md

 - Practiced Filtering using ORDER BY and TOP
 - Completed 2 SQL Leetcode questions.
-- Wrote a simple Python script with lists and dictionaries.
+- Wrote 2 simple python functions for my add and remove feature for the to list cli app

 ## 🧠 Key Concepts

 - SQL: `ORDER BY`, `LIMIT`, `TOP`,
-- Python: learned basic python syntax
+- Python: learned `DICTIONERIES`,`FUNCTIONS`,`VARIABLES`,`DATATYPES`

 ## ⚠️ Errors Faced

 - SQL Server error: Learned that adventureWorksOLTP is based on TSQL and does not have limit but instead uses top to restrict the number of rows I request for.
-- Python: forgot quotes in dictionary keys
+- Python: Faced a lot of errors trying to implement my data structure using a dictionary

 ## 🎯 Next Goal

-- SQL: Learn about `ORDER BY`, `DISTINCT`, `LIMIT`
+- SQL: Learn about `iNNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`
-- Python: Learn about Variables, Data types, Lists, Loops
+- Python: Learn about loops,conditionals, match statement